Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 In other words, programming force people to learn how to describe complex dynamic and ever evolving systems to somebody as **dumb** as a computer is.
 Some [techniques](https://en.wikipedia.org/wiki/Domain-driven_design) are
-so similar to Philosophy that practicioners talk way more than they code.
+so similar to Philosophy that practitioners talk way more than they code.

 The programming language you use also influence your way of thinking in a way that is way deeper than what you eperience when learning a human language.